JoeKnittel/JoeKnittel.github.io/_posts/2021-07-07-AI-in-Actuarial-Science-Part-I-Overview-and-Common-Approaches.md

 Not surprisingly, the ensemble tree-based methods yielded the best results, with random forests and eXtreme boosted trees correctly classifying around 80% of the passengers on the test set.

 That's not bad!
 Only 4.6% of the 50,000+ teams who competed were able to achieve this result.

+<font color = "green"><i><b>UPDATE</b>: It appears as though around 2000 of the top submissions were removed due to cheating.<br>Current standings: 534/49205 = Top 1.09%!</i></font>

+<p class="" style="margin: 20px;"></p>

-I guess <a href = "https://www.replacedbyrobot.info/69657/actuaries" target = "_blank">our jobs are safe for a while</a>.
+Whew!
+I guess our jobs are safe for now.

-One might wonder whether we could do better, though.
-After all, we’re supposed to be leaders in the statistical approaches to prediction-making, right?

 ## Coming Up

-The tools actuaries have used for decades and, to an even greater extent, the machine learning-based techniques that they’ve begun exploring in recent years, perform rather well in prediction tasks.

-But what did the upper echelon teams in our experiment do differently to obtain state-of-the-art results?
+The tools actuaries have used for decades and, to an even greater extent, the machine learning-based techniques that they’ve begun exploring in recent years, perform rather well in prediction tasks, but what did the upper echelon teams in our experiment do differently to obtain state-of-the-art results?
 I have a sneaking suspicion that they've utilized the subfield of machine learning that we brushed over earlier: deep learning.

 In the second part of this series, we'll look to take our actuarial toolkit to the next level, by introducing practical ways of employing complex, neural network-based deep learning models.